beitmenotyou-com/OmniSocial-ProtocolKit/docs/use-cases.md

 ## 3. DID + Webfinger Login System

 Use decentralized identifiers (DIDs) and Webfinger for identity resolution.
-Let users log in with their own domain or self-hosted identity.
+Let users log in with their domain or self-hosted identity.

 ## 4. Micropub IndieBlog Engine

-Post blog updates using IndieWeb’s Micropub protocol.
-Users can control their own content and syndicate to Fediverse or Nostr.
+Post blog updates using IndieWeb's Micropub Protocol.
+Users can control their content and syndicate to Fediverse or Nostr.

 ## 5. Cross-Protocol Community Space